Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Less common (more severe): Neutropenia.
 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
-Exacerbations of hepatitis have occurred in HIV/hepatitis B virus-coinfected patients who changed from emtricitabine-containing to non-emtricitabine-containing regimens.
+Exacerbations of hepatitis have occurred in patients with HIV/hepatitis B (HBV) coinfection who changed from emtricitabine-containing to non-emtricitabine-containing regimens.

-Emtricitabine is Food and Drug Administration (FDA)-approved for once-daily administration in children starting at birth.
-Owing to its once-daily dosing, minimal toxicity, and pediatric pharmacokinetic (PK) data, emtricitabine is commonly used as part of a dual-NRTI backbone in combination antiretroviral therapy.
+Emtricitabine is Food and Drug Administration-approved for once-daily administration in children, starting at birth.
+Owing to its once-daily dosing, minimal toxicity, and pediatric pharmacokinetic (PK) data, emtricitabine is used as part of a dual-NRTI backbone in combination antiretroviral therapy.

 Efficacy and Pharmacokinetics

-Both emtricitabine and lamivudine have antiviral activity and efficacy against hepatitis B. For a comprehensive review of this topic, hepatitis C, and tuberculosis during HIV co-infection, please see the Pediatric Opportunistic Infections Guidelines
+Both emtricitabine and lamivudine have antiviral activity and efficacy against hepatitis B virus.
+For a comprehensive review of this topic, please see the Hepatitis B Virus section of the Pediatric Opportunistic Infections Guidelines.

 - Rokx C, Gras L, van de Vijver D, Verbon A, Rijnders B, Study ANOC.
 Virological responses to lamivudine or emtricitabine when combined with tenofovir and a protease inhibitor in treatment-naive HIV-1-infected patients in the Dutch AIDS Therapy Evaluation in the Netherlands (ATHENA) cohort.
 HIV Med.
 2016.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/26842457.